 Phil would welcome PhD applications related to design and cognition, conceptual, visual and multi-modal metaphor, communication design, and the value and meaning attributed to objects and things.

 Phil has contributed to The Phaidon Archive of Graphic Design – a boxed edition of 500 A4 cards detailing some of the world’s most important examples of Graphic Design.
 He has contributed book chapters to The Open Book Project and Encountering Things.

 He has published papers on typography and metaphoricity in such journals as: Visible Language, Design and Culture, and Book 2.0 and is on the Editorial Board of Message: Communication Arts Research.

-He has also presented papers at international conferences such as Beyond the Margins at Cambridge, Cognitive Futures in the Humanities at Bangor University, and Paradox in Grenada.
+Phil has reviewed book proposals for Routledge and titles for the Journal of Visual Communication.
+He has also presented papers at international conferences, such as ‘Beyond the Margins’ at Cambridge, ‘Cognitive Futures in the Humanities’ at Bangor University, and presented a keynote at ‘Paradox’ in Grenada.

 - Fellow of the Royal Society of the Arts